-Avoiding that is a simple communication exercise of setting up formal check-ins.
-You can schedule these check-ins, or make it part of your regular routine (such as taking a walk together every night and checking in then), and they don’t have to be long.
+A simple exercise: set regular check-ins, or make it part of your regular routine (such as taking a walk together every night and checking in then). and they don’t have to be long.
 Just take as much time as you both need to catch each other up on what’s really been going on in your respective lives.

 “In this space, they might engage in the listener/speaker exercise, share what’s going well with them and in the relationship, and finally express gratitude for whatever it is that they are grateful for,” says Molly Mahoney, a Licensed Clinical Social Worker and the owner of True Therapy.
 “This method fosters greater connection and communication, even with a hectic life where time to talk is often overlooked.”

 The 40-20-40 process is a specific communications exercise designed for compassionate listening and constructive conflict resolution.
 The name comes from the division of attention in the conversation (40 percent to each party in the conversation’s feelings, and then 20 percent left in the middle to discuss the relationship).